Mloweedgar/how-to-use-cypress-for-ui-testing/README.md

 ```
 3. `cd` into the **todo-app** project and Install cypress with only one command:
-_There are no servers, drivers, or any other dependencies to install or configure.
-You can write your first passing test in 60 seconds_
+_No dependencies, extra downloads, or changes to your code required!_

 ```bash
  npm install cypress --save-dev